Written by Tenley Haraldson.

 Clean out Your Fridge

-Not only does a less jam-packed refrigerator keep you from over-purchasing food, but it also keeps you from wasting it unnecessarily.
+A sparsely-packed refrigerator keeps you from over-purchasing food while cutting down on food waste.
 No more sad, soggy vegetables buried in the crisper drawer.

-Before you hit the supermarket, do a quick cleanout of your fridge and freezer.
-Then hit shelves with our food-safe, 99.51% Natural Surface Cleaner (which keeps your fridge free of caustics).
-Don't forget to wipe down the exterior of your appliance, too!
+Before you hit the supermarket, do a quick clean of your fridge and freezer.
+Then hit shelves with our food-safe Natural Surface Cleaner (no caustics necessary).
+Don't forget to wipe down the exterior, too!

-When you’re scrubbing your microwave or stovetop for the first time in a month, you’re going to regret it.
+When you’re scrubbing your microwave or stovetop once a month, you might regret not doing it more often.
 Deal with soup spatters and bubbled-over casseroles ASAP!

 Sweep & Mop

-Who wants to walk on crumbs or sticky surfaces?
-If you don’t have time to mop, at least run a broom across your kitchen floor 1-2 times per week.
+No one wants to walk on crumbs or sticky surfaces.
+Even if you don’t have time to mop, run a broom across your kitchen floor 1-2 times per week.

 Tuesday: Bathrooms